stereum-dev/ethereum-node/README.md

 ## Get Started
-Pre-built software packages are available on our [website](https://stereum.net/) or on GitHub releases.
 After installing the launcher start it up and connect to a server of your choice.
 Take a look at the ~~[guide](https://stereum.net/ethereum-node/)~~ (tba) to find out what server operating systems are supported and what you can do with Stereum!

 ## Download
 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/stereum-dev/ethereum-node?color=%23a1c1ad&style=for-the-badge)](https://github.com/stereum-dev/ethereum-node/releases/tag/v2.0.0-betasolo)